Every day 1000 children die from a disease that no one talks about

 Despite its high mortality, sickle cell remains largely underfunded and overlooked globally, with limited access to life-saving treatments.

-This silent epidemic claims more lives than HIV/AIDS in Africa...
+This silent epidemic claims more children lives than...

 Donate Now